lionhamza/mzansi-builds/README.md

 - share messages on the Project Chat Group as Collaborators
 - celebrate completed projects publicly

-I wanted the platform to encourage **community learning, collaboration, and visibility of ongoing developer work**.
+I wanted the platform to encourage **community learning, collaboration,Communication and visibility of ongoing developer work**.

 ---